The phase of the electromagnetic form factor of the pion: Conclusions

 Finally, the current study suggests interesting lines of further research, such as the possibility to avoid interpolating functions thanks to the dense dataset, or to use the knowledge of the form factor along the cut to extract resonance poles.

 For convenience, we provide our results for the phase and modulus of the form factor in \cref{app:datasets}.\\

-\textbf{Acknowledgements:} This work has been supported by the European Union’s Horizon 2020 Research and Innovation Program under Grants No. 754510 (EU, H2020-MSCA-COFUND2016), the Spanish Ministry of Science and Innovation under Grants No. PID2020–114767GB-I00, Junta de Andalucía under Grants No. POSTDOC\_21\_00136 and No. FQM-225.
+\textbf{Acknowledgements:} We acknowledge B.~Malaescu for comments on the Babar covariance matrix.
+We also acknowledge B. Kubis for comments on the draft and M.~Hoferichter for providing the phase from Ref.~\cite{Colangelo:2018mtw}.
+This work has been supported by the European Union’s Horizon 2020 Research and Innovation Program under Grants No. 754510 (EU, H2020-MSCA-COFUND2016), the Spanish Ministry of Science and Innovation under Grants No. PID2020–114767GB-I00, Junta de Andalucía under Grants No. POSTDOC\_21\_00136 and No. FQM-225.